ritzredemption/LidarSim/README.md

 | `P` | Export the current point cloud to `PointCloudOutput.ply` |
 | `M` | Open the menu |

-**`P` — export.** Writes the point cloud next to the executable.
+**`P` exports.** Writes the point cloud next to the executable.
 Each press overwrites the previous file, so copy it under another name to keep a particular capture.

-**`M` — menu.** Switch levels and toggle the bounding box overlay.
+**`M` opens the menu.** Switch levels and toggle the bounding box overlay.
 Levels are grouped by what they demonstrate: LiDAR scanning, or bounding boxes under adverse conditions.

-Click the simulation pane before pressing keys — keyboard focus follows the last pane you clicked.
+Click the simulation pane before pressing keys.
+Keyboard focus follows the last pane you clicked.

 ---